Wizical/GapPlotter/README.md

 - Compatible with Python 3.x

 ## Installation
-To install GapPlotter, simply clone the repository.
+To install GapPlotter, simply clone the repository and install dependencies.